Liam Laughin is new to the drag scene. Starting in 2020, Liam Laughin has a background in cosplay and decided to openly pursue drag at the age of 32.

 Interviewer: Yea, It’s growing though [as you] said it’s starting to get a little bit better.

 Liam Laughin: Yes.

 Interviewer: So, how do you identify in terms of your gender, sex, gender identity and gender expression outside of drag?

-Interviewer: OK!
+Interviewer: Okay!
 So, what pronouns do you use in and outside of drag if they are different?

 Liam Laughin: And drag he/they in drag, she/they out of drag.
-So, and I mean my main thing is if, you know, if I’m in drag and someone calls me “she”, I’m not going to get upset about it, and same thing if I’m out and about and I’m not in drag and someone calls me “Liam”, I’m still going to yeah so it’s all good.
+So, and I mean my main thing is if, you know, if I’m in drag and someone calls me “she”, I’m not going to get upset about it, and same thing if I’m out and about and I’m not in drag and someone calls me “Liam,” I’m still going to go “Yeah?”
+So it’s all good.

 Interviewer: OK!
 Has drag influenced your sex and gender identities at all?

 Liam Laughin: I think it’s just strengthened that, and it really did.
 It made me think about it.

 Liam Laughin: It was, it made me actively think about it, and yep.